TICKETS ON SALE FOR 2020

 Saturday evening – After a break we’ll have a BBQ on the terrace followed by the Teacher’s concert where each tutor performs an inspirational set.

 Sunday daytime – Each group will be given a tutor to teach them two special pieces that will help refine your playing and teach you new skills.
+This year we’ll also be adding some mid-day jamming and optional lessons so you pack even more learning in if you wish.

 Sunday evening – The students concert.
 As a group you’ll get to take to the stage with your tutor and perform the two pieces you learned.
 Don’t worry – this is a warm, welcoming and fun space where everyone supports everyone else.
 Last year, this was a real highlight.